dimitar-4/django-photographer-site/README.md

 ### Design

 * Color Scheme
-   * The main navigation menu have dark (black-blue) background and white color text.
+   * The navigation menu, buttons, text and some cards backgrounds use the Bootstrap's class "dark" (black-blue color).
-   * The pages content have reverce color scheme using white backgrounds and black text.
-White is also one of the best choices when showing photos so all other colors can pop out.
+   * White backrounds are used throughout the project.
+It's basic choice when showing photos so that all other colors can pop out.
+   * Bootstrap's class "light" and color #fafafa (in css files) are used for text color on dark backgrounds.

 * Typography
+   * Font Kaushan Script is used for headerstitles throughout the project.
+   * Font Kavivanar is used for the remaining text content in the project.
-   * The fonts used in the project are Kaushan Script for headers and titles, and Kavivanar for other text content.
-Sans Serif is used as the fallback font in case the font isn't being imported into the site correctly.
+   * Sans Serif is used as the fallback font in case the other fonts arn't being imported into the site correctly.

 ## Features